zealfire/openconnect/README.md

 7. Launch the Nautilus-Actions Configuration Tool from the Dash after installing it.
 ![dash_nautilus](https://user-images.githubusercontent.com/5805013/27996398-f211eb8c-64fe-11e7-808a-2d617d1ebecd.png)

-8. First, click the New Action button on the toolbar and type the name of your action into the Context Label box, may be something like this: *Connect to VPN*
+8. First, click the New Action button on the toolbar and type the name of your action into the Context Label box, maybe something like this: *Connect to VPN*
 ![nautilus_action](https://user-images.githubusercontent.com/5805013/27996413-2dbe33c0-64ff-11e7-8c10-dc481a462898.png)

 9. Click the Command tab and in Label box enter any suitable name like *VPN* and in Path box this: */usr/local/bin/vpn*